amberiitd/book-service/README.md

 - **Authentication**: Secure access to the API using JWT authentication.
 - **Database Indexing**: Optimize database queries with indexing on relevant columns.
 - **Caching**: Improve performance by caching query results in memory.
+- **Rate Limiter**: The API includes a rate limiter to control the number of fetch requests per user.
+Provides secuirty against DDOS attacks.

 ## Swagger Documentation